Stay tuned for the 2019 Campaign Recap

 Step III: Take Action Use the resources you have to mobilize your community to end gender-based violence.
 If you find yourself or someone else in a vulnerable situation and in need of assistance, seek help.
 Throughout this guide you will find resources to support survivors of gender-based violence.
 Remember, you can always call 911 or the City's 24-Hour Hotline at 800-621-HOPE (4673).

-Step IV: Join the Campaign Sign up to host an event.
+Step IV: Join the Campaign View the 2019 events calendar here.
 If you have questions about the Campaign, you can email: email@example.com